FuelLabs/fuels-ts/apps/docs/src/guide/contracts/interacting-with-contracts.md

 The `call` method should be used to submit a real contract call transaction to the node.

-Real resources are consumed and any operations executed by the called contract function will be processed on the blockchain.
+Real resources are consumed, and any operations executed by the contract function will be processed on the blockchain.

 <<< @/../../docs-snippets/src/guide/contracts/interacting-with-contracts.test.ts#interacting-with-contracts-4{ts:line-numbers}